What an agency worker is

 Agency workers are usually considered to be ‘workers’ and not ‘employees’.
 Further information on the employment rights for workers and agency workers is available on the following page:

-If there is a dispute about whether or not you’re an ‘employee’, an Industrial Tribunal will decide on the facts of the case.
+If there is a dispute about whether you’re an ‘employee’, an Industrial Tribunal will decide on the facts of the case.

 Employment agencies and employment businesses